stuskeer/Learning-Journal/Data Fundamentals/Data-Fundamentals-Notes.md

 **Unstructured data** - more complex data and is possibly stored in a format that is not easily decoded.

 It has the following properties:
-- vAny data not residing in relational databases.
+- Any data not residing in relational databases.
 - They have internal structures (bits)
 - Stored in data warehouses/lakes
 - Requires significant storage options compared to structured data